top of page

 “The commitment to a weekly pause means that, even when things at the office (or elsewhere) are at their most relentless, there is a buffer against work that keeps it from becoming the whole of life, or simply more of life than it merits.”

-Schlain believes that a tech-free day allows her to get back to her life online energized and with a fresh perspective.
-To read more about this:
+I also came across the work of Tiffany Shlain, who promotes taking one day off from technology each week.
+Shlain believes that a tech-free day allows her to return to her online life energized and with a fresh perspective.

-I have chosen to incorporate Shabbat into my life.
-To be honest these "down days" rarely look the same from week-to-week and come with challenges and interruptions (often in the form of small people).
-A full tech-free day is not always possible, but I've found that even the intention of taking a day of rest is helpful.
+To be honest, these “down days” rarely look the same from week to week.
+They come with plenty of interruptions (often in the form of small people).
+A fully tech-free day isn’t always possible, but I’ve found that even the intention of taking a day to rest makes a difference.

 Sara Plaw is a Toronto-based writer and content creator.
 This blog takes a closer look at women who are overlooked in the mainstream, what drives them and what we can learn from their stories.